meta-llama/llama-stack/docs/source/building_applications/tools.md

 # Tools

 Tools are functions that can be invoked by an agent to perform tasks.
 They are organized into tool groups and registered with specific providers.
 Each tool group represents a collection of related tools from a single provider.
-They are organized into groups so that state can be externalized -- the collection operates on the same state typically.
+They are organized into groups so that state can be externalized: the collection operates on the same state typically.
+An example of this would be a "db_access" tool group that contains tools for interacting with a database. "list_tables", "query_table", "insert_row" could be examples of tools in this group.

 Tools are treated as any other resource in llama stack like models.
 You can register them, have providers for them etc.